carlfranklin/New42/README.md

 }
 ```

+This class downloads the posts and provides a list of `BlogPost` items.

-Because the data manager is static, we can guarantee a single instance, and it will not need to be injected to be used.
+Because the data manager is static, we can guarantee a single instance, and it will not need to be injected.

 The code should be easy to understand if you read the comments.